mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/runtime-security.md

 An administrator can manually override such a block by resetting the password.

-### 9.4 how Does Mendix Authenticate System and Service Interfaces Using Web Services, REST Services, & APIs?
+### 9.4 How Does Mendix Authenticate System & Service Interfaces Using Web Services, REST Services & APIs?

 System and service interfaces must also be authenticated in the context of the attached role.
 The default option for this is through a username and password, but other options like tokens are also possible.
 Authorization for APIs is derived from the authorizations defined in the application model.